AzmariSultana/Local-Event-Booking-System/README.md

 Welcome to a retro, text-based event booking adventure!
 Experience how tickets for concerts, sports events, and workshops can be managed entirely using 8086 Assembly, registers, and low-level logic.
 This project transforms simple real-world booking into a hardware-level simulation.

 # Features
-Welcome & Menu
+🔹Welcome & Menu

 i.
 Greets users with a stylish welcome message.

 ii.
 Displays available events and optional extras.

-Event Booking
+🔹Event Booking

 i.
 Choose from Concert (C), Sports (S), Workshop (W).